Traditional games of Myanmar

 Myanmar has a number of traditional games, sports, and martial arts.
 Some of these games were designed to teach people how to protect themselves and their communities.

 Traditional games

 Gaung ohn yite

-This is a game in which two opponents sit on a bar elevated above the ground and attempt to knock each other off by hitting one another with a pillow.
+In this game, two opponents sit on a bar elevated above the ground and attempt to knock each other off by hitting each other with a pillow.

 Variations of tag

 Htote si toe

 Htote si toe (meaning "border-crossing game") is a tag game in which offensive players attempt to cross the lines of a narrow field without being tagged by defenders standing on those lines.

-Animal events
+Equestrian sports

 Polo

 Polo was popular among royals in Myanmar, as evidenced by historical illustrations.